Manufactured HousingImportant information regarding the PA manufactured housing program and the installation of new and relocated manufactured homes.

 DCED works in cooperation with the US Dept. of Housing & Urban Development (HUD) and municipal code officials to assure all manufactured homes installed in Pennsylvania comply with all applicable requirements.
 HUD establishes the construction standards and enforcement regulations for new manufactured homes, as the State Administrative Agency, DCED enforces these requirements in the Commonwealth of Pennsylvania.
 HUD also administers a Dispute Resolution Program to assist the industry in resolving certain issues.

 Under the HUD installation program, Pennsylvania requires a HUD Manufactured Home Installers License to certify every manufactured home installation.
-The licensed installer certifies that every manufactured home installed in Pennsylvania complies with the manufacturers approved installation instructions or the Pennsylvania Guide for Relocated Manufactured Homes.
+The licensed installer certifies that every manufactured home installed in Pennsylvania complies with the manufacturer’s approved installation instructions or the Pennsylvania Guide for Relocated Manufactured Homes.

 Important Aspects of Manufactured Home Installation

 Installation is perhaps the single most important consideration to assure safety, durability and long term satisfaction from your home.
-Listed below are some of the key elements of installation that can have an great impact on the performance of your home.
-Also, some key requirements for installation are discussed in the Manufactured Home Installation Brochure are some of the key elements of installation that can have an impact on the performance of your home.
+Listed below are some of the key elements of installation that can have an impact on the performance of your home.
+Listed below and in our Manufactured Home Installation Brochure are some of the key elements of installation that can have an impact on the performance of your home.

 Stabilization/Anchoring– To ensure that your home can withstand the forces of windstorms, which can cause sliding and overturning of the home, it is imperative that your home is properly anchored with suitable anchoring devices that are properly installed.

-Installation- There are 3 installation options available when installing pre-owed manufactured homes:
+Installation- There are 3 installation options available when installing pre-owned manufactured homes:

-The Pennsylvania Installation Guide for Relocated Manufactured Homes to download a copy, click here.
+- The Pennsylvania Installation Guide for Relocated Manufactured Homes.